Hurricane Florence, 'storm of a lifetime,' generating 83-foot high waves as it barrels towards Carolina coast

 HURRICANE FLORENCE'S PATH: TRACK THE STORM HERE

-As of 11 a.m., the Category 4 storm was about 485 miles southeast of Wilmington, N.C., and moving northwest at about 15 mph.
-The hurricane’s maximum sustained winds were at 130 mph.
+As of 2 p.m.
+Wednesday, the Category 4 storm was about 435 miles southeast of Wilmington, N.C., and moving northwest at about 16 mph.

+The National Hurricane Center said the hurricane’s peak winds have decreased slightly to 125 mph but the size of the wind field has increased to outwards of 70 miles from the center..

 Forecasters predict the storm will make landfall late Thursday night or sometime Friday.